 Audio-Technica AT-LP5X

-It wasn’t difficult for me to include two Audio-Technica vinyl players in my list since the company makes great turntables that are reasonably priced.
+It wasn’t difficult for me to include three Audio-Technica vinyl players in my list since the company makes great turntables that are reasonably priced.
 The AT-LP5X is an interesting model for many reasons, here are just some of them.

-Next, AT-LP5X has adjustable pitch control, meaning you can change the playback speed without affecting its pitch or vice versa.
 A built-in RIAA equalizer phono preamplifier/headphone amplifier allows you to plug mono or mono/stereo RCA cables into the back of your speakers when using external amplifiers.
 However, if you plan on hooking up the turntable to a receiver, it’s better to purchase a phono preamp as well.

 Key specs